vh-d/Rflow/README.md

 **Features**

-  - formalize job as S3 classes
+  - Implement jobs as S3 classes
       - add possibility to keep R/SQL code in standalone R scripts
       - add more types of jobs (bash, Python, Julia, …)
-  - more nuanced `verbose` option
+  - Add more nuanced `verbose` options
-  - proper logging for rflow object
+  - Add proper logging for rflow object
-  - handling of obsolete nodes
+  - Improve handling of obsolete nodes
       - removing objects from DAG
       - removing cache
       - removing node config files
       - deleting represented objects
-  - allow deleting properties / setting some to NULL
+  - Allow deleting properties / setting some to NULL
       - currently, if a property is deleted update() method ignores it
-  - add query function to set or get fields of multiple objects
+  - Add query function over multiple nodes to set or get fields
-  - finish documentation
+  - Finish documentation
-      - add quick start guide
+      - Add quick start guide
-  - new node types:
+  - Add new node types:
       - test node
-  - advance db\_node
+  - Advance db\_node class
       - other types of objects (Views, indexes, …)
-  - build a Shiny app for Rflow management
+  - Build a Shiny app for Rflow management
-  - parallel evaluation (futures?)
+  - Implement parallel evaluation (futures?)

-**Implementation**

-  - make all public properties active (trigger persistence storage)
+  - Make all public properties active (mutation would trigger persistence storage)
-  - migrate from R6 to S3 classes?
+  - Migrate from R6 to S3 classes?
-  - experiment with proper ORM instead of serialization of selected properties
+  - Experiment with proper ORM instead of serialization of selected properties
-  - add an environment class
+  - Add an environment class
-  - generic methods in node class for initializing and updating properties
+  - Make methods initializing and updating properties more generic.
-  - improve test coverage
+  - Improve test coverage